wrsturgeon/osc/README.md

 ## `no_std`

-This library is fully `no_std` and doesn't require `alloc`: just disable default features for this crate.
+This library is fully `no_std` and remains fully operational without heap allocation.

-If you're planning on receiving OSC data whose types you can't know beforehand, you might want to enable `alloc` to read into expansible buffers.
+Note that disabling the `alloc` feature (enabled by default) will not change any existing code, but it will prevent you from working with OSC data whose types you don't know a priori.

+If you're planning on processing unforeseen messages (not tossing them), you should keep `alloc`.

 ## Why another OSC library?